ericsopa/kube/README.md

 ### And coding style tests

-Explain what these tests test and why
+Explain what these tests test and why--TODO

 ```
 Give an example